-What exam you take depends on the school you are applying to.
+Which exam you take depends on your choice of health profession school.
 You must consult directly with each school’s published requirements to determine which test to take.
 The exams currently in use are:

 - Medical College Admissions Test (MCAT)